fccoelho/epigrass/docs/source/using.rst

 These are the model parameters, as described in \ref{Table:symbols}.
 Not all parameters are necessary for all models.
 For example, *e* is only required for SEIR-like models.
 Don't remove the line, however because that will cause an error.
 We recommend that, if the parameter is not necessary, just add a comment after it as a reminder that it is not being used by the model.

 In some cases, one may wish to assign site-specific parameters.
 For example, transmission rate may be different between localities that are very distant and are exposed to different climate.
 In this case site specific variables can be added as new columns to the site file.
-All columns after the geocode are packed into a tuple named *values* and can be referenced as shown in listing \ref{lst:pars}.
+All columns after the geocode are packed into a tuple named *values* and can be referenced in the order they appear.
 I.e., the first element of the tuple is values[0], the second element is values[1], the third element is values[2] and so on.

 Part 4: INITIAL CONDITIONS